Last updated May 6th, 2022.

 Noel Quinn, general manager of Asia-Pacific commercial banking at HSBC in Hong Kong, says there’s synergy in manufacturing, services, and other industries.

-Quinn also noted that while China exports lots of goods to ASEAN, Southeast Asia is a major exporter in its own right.
+He noted that while China exports lots of goods to ASEAN, Southeast Asia is a major exporter in its own right.
 “Trade flows between China and ASEAN are driven by rising regional and domestic demand”, he elaborated.

 Facilitating ASEAN-China investment and trade will of course, require the proper infrastructure.
 Some of the larger projects between these two regions are numerous highways in addition to a high-speed rail line between Kunming, China and Singapore.